vaporif/vaporif/README.md

 ## Hey

 15 years in the industry of software development.
-Currently focused on cross-chain infrastructure — IBC, Solana, Cosmos ecosystem + ETH.
+Currently focused on cross-chain infrastructure — Solana, Eth, Cosmos, IBC.
 Rust and Go.

 Previously built and led engineering teams, ran DevOps dept, did architecture and presales at a consultancy for 7 years before moving into blockchain.